sirmatt/Rails-Lite/README.md

 ![Imgur](http://i.imgur.com/O8G8Imu.png)

-* There are 3 test servers that are all setup for you to try the code.
-To have Ruby run the files, type this into your terminal:
+* There are 3 test servers that are all setup for you inside of the *test* folder.
+For example, type this into your terminal if you want Ruby to run the <code>router_server.rb</code> file:

 ![Imgur](http://i.imgur.com/8EM7NNv.png)